arangodb/kube-arangodb/docs/Manual/Programs/kube-arangodb/deployment_resource.md

 This setting specifies the type of environment in which the deployment is created.
 Possible values are:

-- `development` (default) This value optimizes the deployment for development use.
+- `Development` (default) This value optimizes the deployment for development use.
 It is possible to run a deployment on a small number of nodes (e.g. minikube).
-- `production` This value optimizes the deployment for production use.
+- `Production` This value optimizes the deployment for production use.
   It puts required affinity constraints on all pods to avoid agents & dbservers from running on the same machine.